Sustainable Engineering

 Application Deadlines

-First-year students who have passed the assessment test (Feststellungsprüfung) of a German foundation course (Studienkolleg):
+• VPD from uni-assist OR a passed assessment test (Feststellungsprüfung) of a preparatory foundation course (Studienkolleg)

 Sustainable Engineering (B.Sc.) at Leibniz University Hannover